facile-it/facile-it.github.io/content/blog/eng/continuous-deployment-from-gitlab-ci-to-k8s.md

 The base image that I extend contains everything that doesn't change often: PHP version, extensions, a non-root user.
 Then, I start adding stuff on top, using this sequence:

- * `composer.json` and `composer.lock` files
+ * copy the `composer.json` and `composer.lock` files;
- * install the vendor, using `--no-scripts --no-autoloader` to skip anything else
+ * `composer install` to populate the vendor, using the `--no-scripts --no-autoloader` options to skip anything else;
- * copy everything else (I use the `.dockerignore` file to avoid considering garbage files here, [see docs](https://docs.docker.com/engine/reference/builder/#dockerignore-file))
+ * copy everything else (I use the `.dockerignore` file to avoid considering garbage files here, [see docs](https://docs.docker.com/engine/reference/builder/#dockerignore-file));
- * repeat the `composer install` step, to dump the autoloader and run all the `post-install` scripts
+ * repeat the `composer install` step, to dump the autoloader and run all the `post-install` scripts;
- * warm up the Symfony cache, so we ship that with the image too
+ * warm up the Symfony cache, so we ship that with the image too.

 In this way, I'm literally **caching my vendor folder inside a single Docker image layer**, and changing the Composer files will automatically invalidate that cache; also, copying all the other source files later allows me to not lose that layer when the vendor shouldn't change.
 Remember, that layer with the source code will change every time, since you've obviously just committed something new!